-- Drawing up starting points for programming capacity restrictions The principles for programming temporary capacity restrictions are described in the corridor book, see the Logistics Portal of ProRail.
-If, as a result of a temporary capacity restriction, competition exists between a weekly withdrawal and traffic to be rerouted, the weekly withdrawal will lapse.
-The corridor book describes how and under what conditions different types of trains can be rerouted because of the capacity restriction on the normal route. - 2.
-Announcing the proposed capacity restrictions ProRail announces the intended capacity restrictions at the start of the consultations.
-These can be announced per project, per route section or for the entire railway network and can be traced back to the project level. - 3.
-Consultation
+1. Drawing up starting points for programming capacity restrictions

+The principles for the programming of temporary capacity constraints are described in the Corridor Book 2022, which is available on the ProRail Logistics Portal.
+If, as a result of a temporary capacity restriction, competition exists between a weekly withdrawal and rerouted traffic, the weekly withdrawal will lapse.
+The Corridor Book describes how and under what conditions different types of trains can be rerouted because of the capacity restriction on the normal route.

+2. Announcing the proposed capacity restrictions

+ProRail announces the intended capacity restrictions at the start of the consultations.
+These can be announced per project, per route section or for the entire railway network and can be traced back to the project level.

+3. Consultation